Godparents – How to Choose and Their Responsibilities

 Christening Godparent Promises

-In the course of the Christening ceremony of the godchild, godparents are required to make some promises in response to certain questions like whether they will pray for the child, care for them, turn away from things that are against God on behalf of the child and turn towards Jesus on their behalf.
+In the course of the Christening, godparents are required at ceremony of the godchild, to make some promises in response to certain questions like whether they will pray for the child, care for them, turn away from things that are against God on behalf of the child and turn towards Jesus on their behalf.

 Greek Orthodox Godparent Responsibilities

 If the parents of the child are Greek Orthodox and wish to perform a Greek baptism, the godparents are required to pay for the items required for the ceremony.
 Once the child has received Holy Unction, the godparents are to bathe the child and clean off the oil.
-Greek Orthodox godparents must also take the child to Holy Communion three times, teach the child about the Orthodox faith and select a Greek and Christian name for the child.
+Greek Orthodox child must be taken by godparents for first communion three times, teach the child about the Orthodox faith and select a Greek and Christian name for the child.

 Godparents who have been named so by non-religious parents, as well as religious godparents, have certain non-religious roles and responsibilities towards their godchild.
 These include: